amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 ~~~~~~~~~~

 Each component of the setup can be configured independently to allow modular control of the setup.
-Eventually, all of the components will be combined into the :func:`celery_setup <pytest_celery.fixtures.setup.celery_setup>` fixture, as
+Eventually, all of the components will be combined into the :func:`celery_setup <pytest_celery_py37.fixtures.setup.celery_setup>` fixture, as
 discussed :ref:`before <test-setup>`.

 Generally, the user should not hook into the ``celery_setup`` fixture directly.